Estimated reading time: 6 minutes

-Communication needs to be in overdrive when managing a virtual workforce and managers need to put communication systems in place to ensure consistent and thorough interactions with employees.
+Help your managers to put communication systems in place to ensure consistent and thorough interactions with employees.

-7. Reward Systems
+7. Develop Reward Systems

-Every performance management system needs to have a good reward structure but this is even more important for a workforce that is virtual or one that telecommutes.
+Every performance management system needs to have a good reward structure, but this is even more important for a workforce that is virtual or one that telecommutes.